diasks2/amcharts_example/README.md

      gem 'pg', '0.12.2'
     end

+5) Install and include the new gems

+    $ bundle install

-5) Initialize the Git repository and push to GitHub
+6) Initialize the Git repository and push to GitHub

     $ git init
     $ git add .